SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Revision**
 You'll Want to Listen to This Leaked Audio of Jonathan Majors' Aggressive Encounter

 1. Does the content in the revised version accurately reflect the content of the source text?
-- [ ] Yes
+:black_square_button: Yes
-- [x] No
+:white_check_mark: No
-    :heavy_check_mark: Misrepresentation  :black_square_button: Addition  :black_square_button: Omission
+    :white_check_mark: Misrepresentation  :black_square_button: Addition  :black_square_button: Omission

 2. Is the language style of the revised headline appropriate?
-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

 :black_square_button: The revision differs in tone or emotion compared to the original